Retaliatory Israeli strikes 'kill three Palestinians' in Gaza | The China Post

 Two of the projectiles had been intercepted by Israel’s Iron Dome aerial defense system, the army added.

-Israel and Hams have fought three wars since 2008.
+Israel and Hamas have fought three wars since 2008.
 There have been regular protests and clashes along the Gaza-Israel border since March 2018.

 Read more: Israel reopens Gaza crossings after Hamas escalation